Whisper Speed Test

 Model was trained with torch 1.10.0+cu102, yours is 2.2.0+cu121.
 Bad things might happen unless you revert torch to 1.x.

-There is no way I’m downgrading either of those libraries.
+The model may’ve been trained with those old versions but there is no way I’m downgrading either of those libraries.
 Let’s press on and see what happens.

 %%time